Special categories of competition.

 Three of a Kind

-You enter one set of three prints.
+You are allowed one entry, comprising a set of three separately mounted prints.
 We are looking for three different takes on the same subject.
-This steps outside the formal competition atmosphere and will be a more relaxed and fun event.
-It will be judged on the night by club members themselves.
+Normally, there is a less formal, more relaxed approach to this competition.
+Entrants will be encouraged to talk about their images and the images will be judged on the night by club members themselves.

 This is a digital competition category for a sequence of digital images or video to be projected along with a sound track.
 There are three special rules: